andfwas/spa-routes/README.md

 # This Or That
-- a single page react app with routes
+- A single page react app with routes

-## To run Locally
+## To Run Locally
-- clone the repo
+- Clone the repo
 - npm install (inside your project directory)
 - yarn start (inside your project directory)